tsani/nutcalc/README.md

 - a calculator for nutrition facts
 - a declarative programming language for computing nutritional information of foods, meals, recipes
-- a simple way to journal your meals and track your macros.
+- a simple way to journal your meals and track your macros
+- designed to integrate best into a text editing, terminal-based workflow.

+Try the online demo [here](https://nutcalc.jerrington.me/).

 ## Examples